gaeldatascience/apple-stock-prediction/README.md

 # Apple Stock Prediction with Sentiment Analysis (AAPL)

 Predicting whether Apple’s closing price will go **up or down on the next trading day** by enriching classical time-series features with **investor sentiment extracted from StockTwits**.
-The code accompanies our master-thesis *“Can Sentiment Analysis Improve the Prediction of Stock Price Direction?
-An Empirical Study on Apple Inc. (AAPL)”* (Université Paris-Est Créteil, 2025).
+The code accompanies our master-thesis *The Contribution of Sentiment Analysis to Stock Price Prediction: Evidence from StockTwits and Apple Inc.”* (Université Paris-Est Créteil, 2025).

 ---